Home » Recipe » Cakes » Easy Pineapple Upside-Down Cake

 Slice cake topped with pineapple and cherry

 Yep!
 Tidbits would be my second choice because they are really just pieces cut from pineapple rings.
 Pineapple chunks are a bit too big in my opinion.
-However, if you love pineapple go on and use them!
+However, if you love pineapple go ahead and use them!

 No, but I always do.